Tag Archives: Kids

 Us citizen scientists can help identify where native bee populations are doing well and where they’re doing poorly.
 Even if you can’t help this weekend, planting sunflowers or other bee-friendly flowers can help the bee population in your area.

+The Great Sunflower Project takes place July 16 this year.
+(Updated for 2013: The Great Sunflower Project is August 17, but you can participate any time.)
 There are lots of other great citizen science projects.
 Some are event-based and others are ongoing.
-These include:

 The Great Backyard Bird Count